BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 `0.2.0` - May 29, 2012

 - Upgraded to Require.js 2.0, text.js 2.0, and r.js 2.0.
+- Removed Use.js because Require.js 2.0 now includes this functionality (using the Shim configuration)
 - Replaced all the minified JavaScript files with unminified/documented JavaScript files (you can minify these files using the Require.js Optimizer script provided)

 `0.1.0` - May 24, 2012